aaronsherwood/studentProjectServer/README.md

 ## What Type of Things Can Be Shown
 Anything!
 The beauty of this method is that you can show any type of documentation that you want: a P5.js sketch, a video, a shader posted on Shader Toy, etc. All that is needed is a URL of the video/photo/GIF/sketch/track/etc.

+## Page Refresh Rate
+Currently each project will be shown for a minute before advancing to the next project.
+To change this rate edit timer.js.

 ## Loading from CSV
 It's currently set to load the URLs and student info from the raw CSV online at Github.
 If you make changes locally in the CSV on the server it won't have any effect.
 I set it up this way so I could easily add more projects on my computer, push the additions to Github, and then, when the server reboots (set to do so daily), it will be updated with the new projects.